Babesia, a microscopic parasite that infects red blood cells. Photo courtesy of Norwegian microbiologist Morten Laane

 Except none of that is correct.

-We’re walking colonies of many different species, including something like 37 trillion bacteria as well as fungi, protists, and viruses.
+We’re walking colonies of many different species, including bacteria, as well as fungi, protists, and viruses.

 These microorganisms live on our skin, in our mouths, in our reproductive organs, in our guts, and elsewhere.